-- a) Consider an Apple macOS laptop employing FileVault 2 to encrypt the drive.
-Is turning off the laptop (instead of placing it in sleep mode) and waiting a few minutes before leaving the laptop unattended an effective defense against cold boot attacks? - b) Consider now a Microsoft Windows laptop employing Bitlocker to encrypt the drive, where the volume master key (VMK) for the drive is kept in the TPM and released to the operating system upon verification that the operating system has not been tampered with.
-Is turning off the laptop (instead of placing it in sleep mode) and waiting a few minutes before leaving the laptop unattended an effective defense against cold boot attacks? - c) Identify two distinct precautions other than constantly maintaining physical possession that could be used by the owner of a laptop with full disk encryption to defend against evil room cleaner attacks.
-For each precaution, discuss its security and usability.
+- b) Consider now a Microsoft Windows laptop employing Bitlocker to encrypt the entire drive, where the volume master key (VMK) for the drive is kept in the TPM and released to the operating system upon verification that the operating system has not been tampered with.
+Explain why turning off the laptop (instead of placing it in sleep mode) and waiting a few minutes before leaving the laptop unattended is not an effective defense against cold boot attacks. - c) Identify a precaution other than constantly maintaining physical possession that could be used by the owner of a laptop with full disk encryption to defend against evil room cleaner attacks.
+Discuss its security and usability.